Judges for NSPRA and Chapter Award programs: Login below to access your judging assignments.

 What happens after entries are judged?

-NSPRA staff will notify all Gold Medallion entrants as to the status of their entries via email in late May.
+NSPRA staff will notify all Gold Medallion entrants as to the status of their entries via email by June.
 Winners also will be notified by phone.
-Entrants may request a summary of judges’ comments by emailing firstname.lastname@example.org no later than July 30.
+Entrants may request a summary of judges’ comments by emailing email@example.com no later than July 30.
 Summaries will be provided in late August/September.

 Those who win a Gold Medallion Award will be: